tkshfj/MMG/progress_log/project_log.md

 # Project Log

+# 2025-07-28
+- Refactor handlers to include the architecture name in checkpoint and best model filenames
+- Refactor handers to prevent out-of-order warnings

 # 2025-07-27
 - Refactor: Generalize Final Model Saving with Architecture Names
 - Delete fit logs and model checkpoints from previous runs